 So, what are some other ways to begin?
 We’re not nutritionists or dietitians.
 However, we are voracious readers about healthy eating, getting the right balance of fruits, vegetables, protein, carbs, and healthy fats.
 There are many great resources for you to learn from with book, podcasts, blogs and newsletters.
 For instance, a couple of our favorites include: “Genius Foods” by Max Lugavere, “Mind Massage” podcast (found on Spotify and iTunes), “MindBodyGreen” internet blog.
 These are great resources from various viewpoints in the health and wellness space.
 Furthermore, educating yourself and making incremental changes is a life skill that will benefit you in your sport performance.

-In addition, here’s 3 things we’ve personally found to help keep our healthy food habits on track.
+In addition, here’s 3 things we’ve found to stay on track with healthy food habits.

 - Rob does his shopping and meal planning every Sunday.
 It starts with a clear list of what nutrients he needs for the week to perform his best.
 Walking into the store with a list helps you stay on track and prevent straying from the items you came for.
 These nutrients include high proteins, healthy fats, and complex carbohydrates.
 For specifics on what Rob eats, check out his Instagram page @rob_hughey.

 - Every Sunday (hum, there is a pattern here) Karen makes a big salad with spinach and eight other vegetables.
 She also cuts extra vegetables, peppers, celery, broccoli, cauliflower and puts them in containers.
 This makes it easy to put together a bag of veggies to replace that bag of chips that can be packed with your practice gear.